unity3d-open-tools/opengui/README.md

 ### Notes
 - Yes, it does work with C# project
-- It is an open source project developed in the coontributors' spare time
+- It is an open source project developed in the contributors' spare time
 - It won't cost you anything, but it comes without guarantee

 ### Contribution